Skip to Content

 • The incident happened on federal property

-Each category brings specific penalties.
+Drug charges fall into three categories, each carrying distinct penalties.
 Infractions bring minor consequences and rarely include jail time.
-Felony convictions, meanwhile, carry the most serious punishments and often mean lengthy state prison terms.
+Misdemeanor convictions can mean up to one year in county jail.
+Felony convictions carry the most serious punishments and often mean state prison terms spanning years or decades.

 Common Drug Crimes in California